toxyl/ossh/README.md

 | `payloads.txt` | List of payload fingerprints |

 ### Captures directory
-The subdirectory `captures` is the collection of payloads received from bots.
-Whenever a bot connects oSSH will record what it's doing and then save that recording as an ASCIICast v2 (you can use [`asciinema`](https://asciinema.org/) to play them back).
-Captures are saved per host, so you can, e.g., identify especially aggressive bots.
-The last part of the file name is the fingerprint of the sequence.
-Existing files will not be overwritten.
+The subdirectory `captures` is the collection of payloads, public SSH keys and SCP file uploads received from bots.
+Whenever a bot connects oSSH will record what it's doing and then save that recording as an ASCIICast v2 file which you can play back with [`asciinema`](https://asciinema.org/) or the dashboard. oSSH will attempt to categorize payloads by prefixing the SHA fingerprint of the payload with locality sensitive hash.
+This approach is far from perfect (PRs for better solutions are welcome!), but it does work better than pure SHA fingerprints.

-### Fake File System (FFS)
-The subdirectory `ffs` contains the files and directories bots can browse.
-You can modify the directory content at runtime to react to new payloads.
-For example: if bots commonly `cat` a specific file, you can create a very lengthy fake version of that file in the `ffs` directory.
-Next time a bot `cat`s it, it will be waiting for a long time :D

 ### Commands directory
 The subdirectory `commands` contains templates for commands that need more elaborate behavior.
-Like the `ffs` directory it can be modified at runtime.
-These files are Golang templates, see [this](https://pkg.go.dev/text/template) for more information in regards to the templating language.
+These commands are baked into the executable and extracted when the executable is run, existing files will **NOT** be overwritten.
+These [Golang templates](https://pkg.go.dev/text/template) can be modified at runtime.

 ## Fake SSH Server
 ### SCP support